The First 100 Days as an Enterprise Architect

-Via email, I receive infographics from many respected analyst firms, like Gartner, that claim to provide a roadmap of how to become successful as an Enterprise Architect, in the first 100 days, at a new job.
+Via email, I receive infographics from many respected analyst firms, like Gartner, that claim to provide a roadmap of how to become successful as an Enterprise Architect in the first 100 days at a new job.

-In my humble opinion, these infographics often do not contain the distinctive architectural content for these first 100 days.
+I think these infographics often do not contain the distinctive architectural content for these first 100 days.
 They are more like an ordinary recipe for yet another Enterprise Architect.
 These Roadmaps to Success contain vague statements that do not provide constraints or "urge" the architect in its behavior or attitude.

-My 2 cents in that discussion on how to ensure as an Enterprise Architect adding tangible value to the business, is based on the open Dragon1 method for EA and my own working experience of over 25 years as EA.
+My 2 cents in that discussion on how to ensure as an Enterprise Architect, adding tangible value to the business is based on the open Dragon1 method for EA and my own working experience of over 25 years as EA.

 13 Golden Rules